daultanigaurav/Rideshare/README.md

-# 🚗 RideShare - Your Smart Carpooling Solution
+# 🚗 ShareMyRide - Your Smart Carpooling Solution

 **Connecting commuters for safer and more convenient travel with seamless booking experience.**